team-octoo/planter-cli/README.md

 ## Config

 Planter cli has a config file named `./planter.config.json`.
+We recommend starting from an existing planter config file to customise it.

 | Key            | Description                                                             | Type                                                 |
 |----------------|-------------------------------------------------------------------------|------------------------------------------------------|